Somatic Reflections on the Qualities That Sustain Embodied Leadership

 Point of Remembrance

-Stillness is a place to return; and each return brings greater simplicity.
+Stillness is a place to return to, not a state to maintain.

 Further Reflections